davidjbradshaw/iframe-resizer/README.md

 Returns the ID of the iFrame that the page is contained in.

+### getPageInfo(callback)

+Ask the containing page for its positioning coordinates.
+You need to provide a callback which receives an object with the following properties:

+* **clientHeight** The height of the viewport in pixels
+* **clientWidth** The width of the viewport in pixels
+* **offsetLeft** The number of pixels between the left edge of the containing page and the left edge of the iframe
+* **offsetTop** The number of pixels between the top edge of the containing page and the top edge of the iframe
+* **scrollLeft** The number of pixels between the left edge of the iframe and the left edge of the iframe viewport
+* **scrollTop** The number of pixels between the top edge of the iframe and the top edge of the iframe viewport

 ### scrollTo(x,y)

 Scroll the parent page to the coordinates x and y.